 He said: “Let me tell you how this building was built.
 We used this technique.”

 I loved it.
 He loved talking about what he learned and all about the discipline of engineering.
 For me, I just loved the chance to learn at my father’s side.

 Sports was also a good way for us to connect.
 It was a place for just me and him.
 I have two sisters, and sports was where he and I could go away from the sisters and mom and everybody else.

 He was a Chicago guy, so we spent all those years hoping the Cubs would win it.

 Despite that, when we go to a sporting event, it was just us enjoying a unique memory that was only ours.

 I loved attending sporting events with him, and I loved when he would take me to work and speak to me like I was an adult and let me ask questions and educate me.

 Those were great memories for me.
-And we both the effort to make more of those moments happen.
+And we both made the effort to make more of those moments happen.

-How Dad Teaches Life Lessons (And The One That Really Stuck)
+How Dad Teaches Life Lessons (and the One That Really Stuck)

 My father also taught me the importance of true friendship and how to recognize it, which has been one of the most important lessons I’ve ever learned.
 My mother was always telling me what to do and how to do everything right.
 My father, on the other hand, gave less advice and was much more salient and to the point.